yandex-research/sparqling-queries/README.md

 Irina Saparina and Anton Osokin<br>
 In proceedings of EMNLP'21

 `[31.05.2022]:` **We fixed several bugs in the decoding process, usage of the GraPPa tokenization (affect our model) and SQL-SQL comparison (affect on baselines).
-The current code reproduces the results from the updated version of the paper.**
+The current code reproduces the results from the updated version of the paper ([arXiv:2109.06162v2](https://arxiv.org/abs/2109.06162v2)).**

 ## License
 This software is released under the [MIT license](./LICENSE), which means that you can use the code in any way you want.